-Course tools
+Course Tools

 - Canvas is the course management software used for this course. - PyCharm is an IDE (integrated development environment) for Python.
 It's where you'll write your programming assignments. - Gradescope is the site where you'll submit your code for the assignments. - Repl.it is a Python environment that can be embedded in Canvas pages.
-It's what runs the interactive exercises at the end of each lesson page. - Piazza is an asynchronous Q&A forum.

-- Slack is a synchronous discussion forum where the TAs will hold their office hours, and which is also for more casual conversation with fellow students. - GitHub is a popular tool for hosting version-controlled code repositories.
+It's what runs the interactive exercises at the end of each lesson page. - Ed Discussion is an asynchronous Q&A discussion forum where you can get official answers from the instructor. - Microsoft Teams is a synchronous discussion forum where the TAs will hold their office hours, and which is also for more casual conversation with fellow students. - GitHub is a popular tool for hosting version-controlled code repositories.